How to Repair Heat Damaged Curly Hair – The 3-Step Process

 Heat is a curl killer.

-Up to the point that my hair became so unpredictable, I couldn’t even recognize my true natural curl pattern.
+Yes, as most misguided teenagers do, I’ve been guilty of straightening my natural hair with intense heat.
+My hair became so unpredictable that I couldn’t even recognize my true natural curl pattern.

-I was officially having a curl crisis.
+I was having a curl crisis!

-- My curls were vanishing
+- My curls were vanishing.

-- I had weird curls with straight ends
+- I had weird curls with straight ends.

-- My hair was mixed textures central
+- My hair was mixed textures central.

-- And it wouldn’t grow past BSL
+- And it wouldn’t grow past BSL.